-2. A new perspective on SME Growth
+2. A NEW PERSPECTIVE ON SME GROWTH

 Growth is an aspiration for all SMEs.
-Despite the focus of the SME literature being on high growth firms (HGFs), we postulate that growth should not be associated only with high growth.
-While we learn a lot from the findings of extant empirical research on HGFs, due to firm heterogeneity, these studies are not so conclusive on what drives HGFs' success (ref).
-As we cannot expect all students in a classroom to excel in every subject, expecting most of the SMEs to become HGF is not realistic.
-Teachers cannot force all students to become top students, there will always be a ranking from top to bottom in terms of performance.
-It is only natural to expect variety in the performances of SMEs.
-Some students, who are motivated to improve their performance, might adopt similar strategies to top performing students, but this neither means that the outcome for each one of them will be the same nor that it will guarantee to become a top performer.
-So, we need to take heterogeneity among SMEs into account, not only with regard to their varying characteristics and needs but also the states of growth they aspire to.
+Despite the focus of the SME literature being on high growth firms (HGFs), we postulate that growth should encapsulate many different growth trajectories.
+While we learn a lot from the findings of extant empirical research on HGFs, due to firm heterogeneity, these studies are not so conclusive on what drives HGFs' success.
+As we cannot expect all students in a classroom to excel in every subject, it is common sense that not all organisations can become HGFs.
+Nor do all HGFs remain so over sustainable periods with some research highlighting that the majority of HGFs are not in that position 3 to 5 years later.
+So, it is only natural to expect variety in the performances of SMEs.
+Yet, it is realistic to expect that companies can scale up, improve the productivity and performance and thus enhance overall economic performance.
+So, we need to take heterogeneity among SMEs into account, not only regarding their varying characteristics and needs but also the states of growth they aspire to.

 In this study, we adopt a process approach to SME growth (McKelvie and Wiklund, 2010), and concentrate on the importance of increasing productivity levels within an organisation to achieve growth.
-By "productive," we mean a workforce, use of technology, or introducing an innovation that is producing a high and growing level of output - creating more value by work, technology adoption, or innovation than what is consumed.
+By "productive," we mean a workforce, use of technology, or introducing innovations that produce a higher and growing level of output, hence creating more value than is consumed.
 High levels of productivity (at firm, sector, or country level) lead to high levels of savings, which leads to high levels of investment, which leads to high levels of growth, which leads to more jobs in the overall economy.
-Aiming at increasing productivity levels through the existing processes within organisations is an initial response for SMEs considering their financial constraints and the crises they have been exposed to.
-However, we anticipate that the changing technological dynamics of the business world due to the recent Covid pandemic will force SMEs to create resources for catching up with the digital advances.
+Aiming at increasing productivity levels through the existing processes within organisations is an initial response for SMEs considering the financial constraints and the crises they have been exposed to.
+However, we anticipate that the changing technological dynamics of the business world will force SMEs to create resources for catching up with the digital advances.